Chocolate Gingerbread

 Pumpkin Cake

-1. Preheat oven to 325ºF.
-Line the bottom of an *8-inch round cake pan with **parchment paper.
-Grease and flour the sides.
+1. Preheat the oven to 325ºF (165ºC).
+Line the bottom of an 8-inch round cake pan* with parchment paper**.
+Grease and flour the insides.

-2. In a medium bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, ginger and nutmeg.
+2. In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger and nutmeg.

-3. In a large bowl, beat sugar, oil, eggs, vanilla and pumpkin purée with an electric mixer, until smooth, about 1 minute.
+3. In a large bowl, beat the sugar, oil, eggs, vanilla and pumpkin purée with an electric mixer or by hand with a whisk, until well combined

-4. Slowly add flour mixture.
-Stir just until combined.
+4. Stir in the flour mixture, just until combined.

-5. Transfer batter to prepared cake pan.
-Bake until toothpick inserted in center comes out clean, about 40-45 minutes.
+5. Transfer the batter to the prepared cake pan.
+Bake until a toothpick inserted into the center of the cake comes out clean, about 38-43 minutes.

-6. Cool cake in pan for 10 minutes.
-Remove cake from pan and transfer to a wire rack to cool.
+6. Cool the cake in pan for 10 minutes.
+Remove the cake from pan and transfer to a cooling rack.

 Cream Cheese Frosting

-1. In a large bowl, beat cream cheese and butter together with an electric mixer, until creamy.
+1. In a large bowl, beat the cream cheese and butter together with an electric mixer, until creamy.

-2. Beat in vanilla extract and salt until well combined.
+2. Beat in the vanilla extract and salt until well combined.

-3. On low speed, beat in powdered sugar.
+3. On low speed, beat in the powdered sugar.

-4. Beat in heavy cream a little at a time until desired consistency is reached.
+4. On low speed, beat in the heavy cream a little at a time until your desired consistency is reached.
 Stir with a spatula to smooth out any bubbles.

 Recipe Notes

-*To find the cake pan I used, click here. **To find the parchment rounds I used, click here.
+*To find the cake pan I used, click here.

 Pumpkin Pasties

-Even though there’s a heatwave where I live at the moment, I’m dreaming about all the delicious fall treats I’ll be baking this year.
+Even though the weather is warm where I live at the moment, I’m dreaming about all the delicious fall treats I’ll be baking this year.
 Let’s look forward to cool, crisp weather, the smell of pumpkin or apples baking, and sipping a warm mug of something spicy while we wait for our bakes to come out of the oven.

 Inevitably, every fall, the Harry Potter movies come on at my house and it’s nice to have some popcorn and sweet treats to enjoy while watching the movies.
 And these Harry Potter Inspired Pumpkin Pasties are perfect for that!
 If you’ve read the Harry Potter books, you may remember the Pumpkin Pasties being mentioned.
 There are many interpretations out there, but I imagined them to be crispy and flaky on the outside with a sweet pumpkin filling.
 I included a delicious flaky pie crust recipe here, but feel free to use store bought pie dough if you want to streamline the process.
 I sprinkled mine with raw turbinado sugar before baking which provides a sweet delicious crunch.
 You can also use maple sugar or sparkling sugar.
 To find the sugar I used, click here.
+And as a magical touch, I added some edible gold star glitter.
+To find the edible gold stars, click here.

 Print Recipe